karolinfrennert/React-Typescript-Quiz/README.md

-# Building a quiz app in React and Typescript utilising the OPEN TRIVIA API
+# Building a quiz app in React and Typescript utilising the open trivia API

 **_ By Thomas Weibenfalk and Free Code Camp _**